hexbatch/apple-core/layer-docs/a-inner-layers/index.md

 This landing set is easily discoverable inheriting the landing type parent.
 Also, this is in the user data given back, if the landing set's permissions allow it to be read.

 ### Home
 Each user is also given a home set.
-A user's home set is a type derived from the user token.
+A user's home set is a type derived from the user element.

 The default user session is from the home set, and the home set can store stuff not in the command pallet.

 ### User wallet

-All the tokens a user owns, that is not some file or action, is in a wallet, this can be organized We create the wallet when user registered.
+All the elements a user owns, that is not some file or action, is in a wallet, this can be organized We create the wallet when user registered.
-The wallet can be organized like other tokens and sets
+The wallet can be organized like other elements and sets

 ### Rate set

 Each user gets one rate set to start out with.
-Tokens for api access are set here
+Elements for api access are set here

 # Sessions